hjan/vim-setup/README.md

 your OS.

 ## Installation
-Just clone or download this repository and run `./install.sh`.
-You may adjust the permission bit for execution beforehand: `chmod u+x install.sh`
+Just clone or download this repository and run `./manage.sh install`.
+You may adjust the permission bit for execution beforehand: `chmod u+x manage.sh`

 Wherever you put this script, everything vim related will be stored within that directory.
 During the installation, the script will create sub-directories for temp-, backup- and undo-files.